wp-plugins/webzunder/readme.txt

 *   connect your Facebook Business Page with your WordPress site (Facebook publisher tag)
 *   create a summary twitter card for your posts

-To avoid problems, we recommend to desist from parallel using other SEO-plugin which supports Open Graph meta, Google Authorship or twitter cards tags.
+To avoid problems, we recommend to desist from parallel using other SEO-plugin which supports Open Graph meta tags, Google Authorship or twitter cards.

 = HINT: =